 When it reaches the breaking point, wood that is exposed to moisture and humidity will warp, crack and bend.
 Once it does, there's no going back.
 You can't fix it, and you'll have to bear the cost of ripping it out and installing something else.

 The same is true of laminate.
 Laminate tends to be slippery when it's wet, and it can absorb water and humidity just like genuine hardwood.
 Even if it's made with special glues to prevent this, there will still be gaps between the boards that can let water through.
 Unfortunately, laminate is also impossible to sand down and refinish.
-If you do get a small spot of water damage, you'll have to replace the entire floor.
+If you do get a small spot of water damage, you'll have to replace one or more planks or the entire floor.

 Worst Flooring: Cork Flooring